flipacholas/Architecture-of-consoles/articles/sega-saturn.Rmd.md

 - The **Saturn Custom Sound Processor** (SCSP): Also referred to as the Yamaha YMF292, it's composed of two modules:
   - A **multi-function sound generator**: Processes up to **32 channels** with **PCM samples** (up to 16-bit at 44.1 kHz - a.k.a.
 'CD quality') or [**FM channels**](mega-drive-genesis#audio).
 In the case of the latter, a subset of channels is reserved for operators.
-    - This component provides pitch scaling, envelope generator, Low-frequency Oscillation (LFO), and volume and stereo panning.
+    - This component provides pitch scaling, envelope generator, Low-Frequency Oscillator (LFO), and volume and stereo panning.
   - A **Digital Signal Processor** (DSP): Applies audio effects such as echo, reverb, and chorus.
 The documentation also mentions 'filters', but it's unclear whether this means envelope or frequency-based filters (e.g. low-pass).
 - A **Motorola 68EC000**: Controls the audio components and interfaces with the main CPUs.
 It executes a [sound driver](mega-drive-genesis#the-conductor) to operate the neighbouring modules.
   - If this CPU looks familiar, that's because it is: the Mega Drive carried a 68000 as its [main CPU](mega-drive-genesis#cpu), while the 68EC000 in the Saturn is a cost-reduced variant designed for embedded applications.
 The latter runs at 11.3 MHz and is connected using a 16-bit bus [@cpu-overview].